akashsingh0710/Table_Reading_and_Understanding_in_Documents_Images/README.md

-## Welcome to Akash's Project on converting Unstructure Data to Structred Data
+## The hackathon project for converting Unstructure Data to Structred Data

 Tables and forms are a very common way to organize information in structured documents.
 Their recognition is fundamental for the recognition of the documents.
 Indeed, the physical organization of a table or a form gives a lot of information concerning the logical meaning of the content.